shovansarkarece/Java/Constructor_super()_this().md

 #### Super keyword
 - In Java, super keyword is used to refer to immediate parent class of a child class.
 - In other words, super keyword is used by a subclass whenever it need to refer to its immediate super class.
+##### Note
+-- When calling the parent class constructor from the child class using super keyword, -- super keyword should always be the first line in the method/constructor of the child class.
 ```
 class Finishers
 {